Requirements to Participate in YRE-USA

 - Articles must not exceed 1,000 words.
 They may include illustrations and photographs.
 The source of all non-original illustrations must be given.

-Technical Specifications: Article text must be sent digitally, in the form of a PDF.
-Any accompanying pictures must follow the photographic guidelines below.
+Article text must be sent digitally as a .pdf.
+Any accompanying pictures must be sent using one of the formats found under the photographic guidelines below.

 Photographs must be submitted digitally in .jpg, .png, .tif, .gif or .pdf format, with a resolution of not less than 150-300 dpi.